HumbleData/HumbleData.github.io/pages/resources.md

 We know all these new technologies can feel a bit overwhelming sometimes, that's why we have some tutorials to help you out in using the tools that we will be used to facilitate the workshop online.

-### Screencast for using CoCal - our teaching platform.
+### Screencast for using CoCalc - our teaching platform.

 <div class="ytcontainer">
 <iframe class="yt" src="https://www.youtube.com/embed/CRLxH-i-s8A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>